 This past summer, I observed a preparatory meeting in Bonn, Germany ahead of the COP29 climate summit in November.
 Nicknamed the “climate finance COP,” the talks in Baku, Azerbaijan will focus on creating a New Collective Quantified Goal on Climate Finance.
-This core provision of the 2015 Paris Agreement is intended to finance growing cliamte needs of developing countries.
+This core provision of the 2015 Paris Agreement is intended to finance growing climate needs of developing countries.
 After reaching a compromise target of $100 billion until 2025, nations are now required to meet a new negotiated goal at COP29.

 Simon Stiell, the United Nations climate chief warned more progress is needed before November.
 “We’ve left ourselves with a very steep mountain to climb to achieve ambitious outcomes in Baku,” Stiell cautioned.